PayRequest/payrequest.github.io/payment-plans.md

                      <div class="about-left wow fadeInRight" data-wow-duration="1s" data-wow-delay="0.3s" style="visibility: visible; animation-duration: 1s; animation-delay: 0.3s; animation-name: fadeInRight;">
  <h3>Manage your Subscriptions
 <br>Via the PayRequest Dashboard</h3>
-                        <p>See al your customers at a glance, search for a customer, filter on name, email or even creation date, also you can create customers.
+ <p> Payment Plans are just a small piece of our all-in-one subscriptions platform, you can see all your subscriptions at a glance, and you can pause or cancel any subscription.
 </p>

 </div>